 On September 23, 2020, the Company completed the issuance and sale of an aggregate of 247,172 shares of the Company's Common Stock, in a private placement to certain purchasers who are accredited investors.
 Of the total 247,172 shares issued, 32,874 were issued from Company's treasury account.
 The shares of the Common Stock were sold at a price of \$13.25 per share, resulting in gross proceeds to the Company of approximately \$3.3 million and net proceeds to the Company of approximately \$3.2 million.
 The Company's President and Chief Executive Officer, Rick Van Nieuwenhuyse, purchased 75,472 of shares of Common Stock in the 2020 Private Placement, for total consideration of \$1.0 million, on the same terms and conditions as all other purchasers.
 As a result of Mr. Van Nieuwenhuyse's purchase, as of September 23, 2020, his ownership interest in the Company was 2.2%.
-Petrie acted as the sole placement agent in connection with the 2020 Private Placement and received a placement agent fee equal to 3.25% of the gross proceeds raised from the subscribers whom they solicited, or a total of approximately \$0.05 million in placement agent fees.
-Petrie has provided to the Company in the past, and may provide from time to time in the future, certain securities offering, financial advisory, investment banking and other services for which it has received and may continue to receive customary fees and commissions.
+Petric acted as the sole placement agent in connection with the 2020 Private Placement and received a placement agent fee equal to 3.25% of the gross proceeds raised from the subscribers whom they solicited, or a total of approximately \$0.05 million in placement agent fees.
+Petric has provided to the Company in the past, and may provide from time to time in the future, certain securities offering, financial advisory, investment banking and other services for which it has received and may continue to receive customary fees and commissions.
 The Audit Committee of the Company has reviewed and approved all agreements and arrangements relating to Mr. Van Nieuwenhuyse's participation in the 2020 Private Placement.

 On September 30, 2020, in a series of related transactions, Kinross, through its wholly owned subsidiary, acquired all of the interest in the Peak Gold JV held by Royal Gold and an additional 30.0% membership interest in the Peak Gold JV held by the Company.
 The Company, through its wholly owned subsidiary, retained a 30.0% membership interest in the Peak Gold JV, with Kinross acquiring a 70.0% membership interest in the Peak Gold JV and becoming the manager and operator of the Peak Gold JV.
-Prior to and in connection with the Kinross Transactions, on September 29, 2020, Contango Minerals entered into an Omnibus Second Amendment and Restatement of Royalty Deeds (the "Contango Minerals Royalty Agreement") with Royal Gold.
+Prior to and in connections with the Kinross Transactions, on September 29, 2020, Contango Minerals Royalty Deeds (the "Contango Minerals Royalty Deeds (the "Contango Minerals Royalty Agreement") with Royal Gold.
 Under the terms of the Contango Minerals Royalty Agreement, in addition to certain existing 2.0% royalties (the "2% Royalties") and 3.0% royalties in favor of Royal Gold on the Alaska State mining claims, Contango Minerals granted an additional 1% net smelter returns royalty on those Alaska State mining claims that were already subject to the 2% Royalties, increasing the royalty rate on those Alaska State mining claims to 3.0%.
 These Alaska state mining claims were transferred to Contango Minerals as part of the transactions with Kinross, with Royal Gold retaining the 3.0% royalty.
-As a result of the Contango Minerals Royalty Agreement, Contango Minerals will be obligated to pay Royal Gold a 3.0% net smelter returns royalty on all properties subject to the Contango Minerals Royalty Agreement, subject to the terms and conditions of that agreement.
+As a result of the Contango Minerals Royalty Agreement, subject to the Contango Minerals Royalty Agreement, subject to the terms and conditions of that agreement.